Dysgraphia Evaluation & Testing Colorado

 interventions that occur in the classroom.
 Often, a child can be

 diagnosed with Dysgraphia or a Specific Learning Disability in Written

 Expression based on their performance within the response to intervention

 However, formal assessment can also diagnose specific learning disorders.
-In my opinion, the advantage of formal assessment is that it can more adeptly identify the cognitive factors that contribute to a specific learning disability in writing, and a diagnosis can be obtained without having to wait for your child to pass through the stages of response to intervention.
-In addition, formal assessment not only identifies the factors that contribute to difficulties with writing, it can also offer research-based interventions to address difficulties with these different factors.
+In my opinion, the advantage of formal assessment is that it can more adeptly identify the various factors that contribute to a specific learning disability in writing, and a diagnosis can sometimes be obtained without having to wait for your child to pass through all stages of response to intervention.
+In addition, formal assessments like our Dysgraphia Evaluation & Testing in Colorado will not only identify the factors that contribute to difficulties with writing, but can also offer research-based interventions to address difficulties with these different factors.